 Then we wondered the same thing about our own marriage.
-Did we have a hurried marriage without time to dream dreams together, to go on dates with one another, to look at clouds together, to gaze at stars together, and to generally enjoy quiet time with each other?
+Did we have a hurried marriage without time to dream dreams together, to go on dates with one another, to look at clouds together, to gaze at stars together, to enjoy a full moon with one another, and to generally enjoy quiet time with each other?

 As a result, we limited our children's after-school activities and reevaluated our own involvement in church and community organizations.

 It is affirming to see that our concerns then are still valid today.

 "According to the AAP, “Whereas play protects children's emotional development, a loss of free time in combination with a hurried lifestyle can be a source of stress, anxiety and may even contribute to depression for many children.